nrwl/workshop-nx-labs/building-blocks-of-ngrx/lab-1.md

 );
 ```

-8. Import the `LogsStateModule` into the **logs** app module.

-1. Move the `StoreModule.forRoot` and `EffectsModule.forRoot` out of the lib module and into the logs app module (the forRoot calls should be provisioned in the app at the root module).
+8. Move the `StoreModule.forRoot` and `EffectsModule.forRoot` out of the lib module and into the logs app module (the forRoot calls should be provisioned in the app at the root module).
 Also move the `!environment.production ?
 StoreDevtoolsModule.instrument() : []` import out of the `LogStateModule` and up to the **logs** app module so it has access to the `environment` object.

-1. Export the `LogsRootState` from the index.ts file in the **logs-state** lib to make it public.
+1. Make use of the public api for the **logs-state** so you can expose the pieces needed in the `forRoot` registrations (like the reducer and initial state, etc).
+Also export the `LogsRootState` to make it public so it can be used in the **logs-view** lib.

-1. Refactor the logs list component to dispatch the action to load logs and select the event logs from the store.
+1. Refactor the logs list component in the **logs-view** lib to dispatch the action to load logs and select the event logs from the store.

 ## Viewing in the Browser
 Run the following command(s) in individual terminals: